-- Load Microsoft Access and click on the OPEN icon in the OFFICE BUTTON, or close the current file and click on the OPEN icon in the OFFICE BUTTON. - 2 Access the CHAPTER 12 folder of the ACCESS 2007 SUPPORT FILES and open the CHAPTER 12 file as an OPEN READ-ONLY file. - 3 Click on the OFFICE BUTTON again, highlight SAVE AS and select ACCESS 2007 DATABASE. - 4 Access your ACCESS STORAGE folder and save the file as CHAPTER 121.
+- 1 Load Microsoft Access or close the current database and click on the OPEN icon in the BACKSTAGE VIEW. - 2 Access the CHAPTER 12 folder of the ACCESS 2010 SUPPORT FILES and open the CHAPTER 12 file as an OPEN READ-ONLY file. - 3 Click on the FILE tab and select SAVE DATABASE AS. - 4 Access your ACCESS STORAGE folder and save the file as CHAPTER 12 COPY. - 5 Click on the ENABLE CONTENT button so that the data can be viewed.